Published May 9, 2019

 For simplicity’s sake, let’s say that each of your 10 orders increases your organic rank by one position and each increase in ranking leads to one additional organic sale.*

 This means you generate $100 in additional revenue.
 What is your ACoS now?

 Despite the 100% increase in revenue, no change is reflected in your ACoS because you are only focusing on revenue directly generated from the ad.
 You aren’t factoring organic sales into the equation.

 This is where ACoS fails you and marketers everywhere in measuring the true value of your ad spend.

 ACoS fails us in measuring the true value of our ad spend.
 Total Advertising Cost of Sale, or TACoS (not to be confused with tacos, the delicious Mexican delicacy), measures advertising spend relative to total revenue generated, giving advertisers a much more accurate picture of how their ad spend performed.

 TACoS allows advertisers to measure the effect of their advertising on the long-term growth of their company.
 Tracking your TACoS over time can show how your ad spend can create a snowball effect by helping increase your organic sales.

-Here is the basic formula for measuring TACoS:
+The basic formula for measuring TACoS is:

-The last scenario to consider is one you want make sure to avoid.
+The last scenario to consider is one you want to make sure to avoid.